jampp/geeks/_src/_posts/2017-01-31-learning-rtb.markdown

 within a time constraint of about 100 milliseconds.
 The bidder that wins the auction pays the second-highest price and obtains the right to print a creative (which is just jargon for displaying an ad) on a publisher site.
-If the banner is clicked by the user further goal events might be tracked, v.g. the application may be installed or opened.
+If the banner is clicked by the user, further goal events might be tracked, v.g. the application may be installed or opened.
 Obtaining a goal event is called a conversion.

 One main component of our platform is the machine learning subsystem that feeds the bidding subsystem with predictive models of conversion rates for different events of interest (clicks, installs, opens, etc.).
-A conversion rate for an event is the conditional probability of getting that event given the set of features that characterizes the current RTB transaction and given that we already printed a creative targeting that event.
+A conversion rate for an event $E$ is the conditional probability $p(E|C,T)$ of getting that event by printing some creative $C$ in the context of the current RTB transaction $T$.
 Why is it so important for our business to have good estimates of these rates?
 Simply because we sell conversions but we pay for impressions.
-For example, suppose one client pays us
-$\$1$ per install and we estimate the install conversion rate to be around $0.1$ (just cheating... real world figures are well under a dismaying $0.001$ `:(`).
+For example, suppose one client pays us $\$1$ per install and we estimate the install conversion rate to be around $0.1$ (just cheating... real world figures are well under a dismaying $0.001$ `:(`).
 Then, assuming our creative is going to get printed, we should expect an average profit of $\$0.1 - c$, where $c$ is the expected cost of the impression.
-If our rate estimates are grossly miscalculated we will be losing money by valuating the expected income too low (thus missing opportunities with $c < \$0.1$) or too high (thus buying non-opportunities with $c > \$0.1$)[^risk].
+If our rate estimates are grossly miscalculated we will be losing money by valuating the expected income too low (thus missing opportunities with $c < \$0.1$) or too high (thus buying non-opportunities with
+$c > \$0.1$)[^risk].
 The bottom line is that our bidder may be able to pick an optimal pair (bid, creative) for the market transaction in course from:
 (i) The estimated conditional conversion rate for the goal event.
 (ii) Our customer valuation of the goal event.
 (iii) The budget constraint for the advertising campaign.